opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

 modes are modified if the user has set a stop time (with :c:func:`CVodeSetStopTime`) or requested rootfinding.

-.. c:function:: int CVode(void* cvode_mem, realtype tout, N_Vector yout, realtype tret, int itask)
+.. c:function:: int CVode(void* cvode_mem, sunrealtype tout, N_Vector yout, sunrealtype* tret, int itask)

    The function ``CVode`` integrates the ODE over an interval in t.